DataScienceUIBK/TempHintEval/DEVELOPMENT.md

 3. Update documentation as necessary.
 4. Provide a clear description of the changes in your pull request.

-Thank you for contributing to ragas!
+Thank you for contributing to HintEval!